The European market potential for avocados

 Sustainability has become a precondition

 Environmental and social issues are becoming more and more important in the supply of fresh fruit and vegetables.
-This is also the case for avocados.
-To stay in business you must work on a sustainable and responsible production.
+This is even more so for avocados, which are in the spotlight and are seen as high-risk products.
+To stay in business, you must work on a sustainable and responsible production.

-There are increasing concerns about water resources, deforestation and supply chain transparency in avocado production.
-These concerns touch Peru, Chile, Mexico and Brazil, among others.
+There are increasing concerns about water resources and deforestation in avocado production.
+These concerns touch many producing countries, such as Peru, Chile, Mexico and Brazil.
 Because avocados are a popular fruit in health food media, negative attention resonates in the public sphere.
-Although it has had little impact on general consumption so far, it can influence the sourcing preferences and the pressure on certifications.
-Marketers of avocados will have to prove to consumers that their products are produced sustainably – this is a tendency that will only become stronger in the long run.
+Although this has had little impact on general consumption so far, it influences the sourcing preferences and the pressure on certifications.
+For suppliers, this requires greater supply chain transparency.

 Tips: